The James Webb Space Telescope Absolute Flux Calibration. III. Mid-Infrared Instrument Medium Resolution IFU Spectrometer: Time-Dependent Count Rate

 \section{Time-Dependent Count Rate}

-During the first year of observations, we discovered that the MIRI MRS \citep[and to a lesser degree the MIRI imager;][]{gordon24} has a significant time-dependent loss in the effective detector count rates produced by a fixed input signal.
-This loss was not observed during ground testing or accounted for in the initial calibration vectors derived during commissioning \citep{argyriou23}, and has been a significant complicating factor in deriving a reliable flux calibration for the MRS. We characterize this loss by comparing regular monthly observations of the MRS internal calibration lamps in all twelve spectral bands (JWST PIDs 1518, 4484, and 6612 for Cycles 1, 2, and 3 respectively) to identical observations obtained during commissioning on 2022 April 11 (JWST PID 1012).
+During the first year of observations, we discovered that the MIRI MRS \citep[and to a lesser degree the MIRI imager;][]{gordon24} has a significant time-dependent loss in the detector count rates produced by a fixed input signal.
+This effective throughput loss was not observed during ground testing or accounted for in the initial calibration vectors derived during commissioning \citep{argyriou23}, and has been a significant complicating factor in deriving a reliable flux calibration for the MRS. We characterize this loss by comparing regular monthly observations of the MRS internal calibration lamps in all twelve spectral bands (JWST PIDs 1518, 4484, and 6612 for Cycles 1, 2, and 3 respectively) to identical observations obtained during commissioning on 2022 April 11 (JWST PID 1012).

-In Figure \ref{loss_spec.fig} we plot the ratio of the calibration lamp spectra (in units of DN/s) observed in June 2023 and April 2024 to the original April 2022 observations.\footnote{These spectra have been additionally processed to remove residual fringing artifacts and any spatial variations due to slitlet mask contaminants, and isolate only the wavelength-dependent loss at high S/N.} We note that the resulting loss spectrum is most pronounced at longer wavelengths, with observations at $\lambda = 25 \, \micron$ producing roughly 50\% the count rate on the detector in April 2024 as in April 2022.
+In Figure \ref{loss_spec.fig} we plot the ratio of the calibration lamp spectra (in units of DN/s) observed in June 2023 and April 2024 to the original April 2022 observations.\footnote{These spectra have been additionally processed to remove residual fringing artifacts and any spatial variations due to slitlet mask contaminants, and isolate only the wavelength-dependent loss at high S/N.} The throughput loss is most pronounced at longer wavelengths, with observations at $\lambda = 25 \, \micron$ producing roughly 50\% the count rate on the detector in April 2024 as in April 2022.
 The loss spectrum is generally smooth with no evidence for spectral features resolvable by the MRS ($R \sim 3000$) that might be indicative of water ice contamination.
-There are, however, discrete jumps in the effective loss at fixed wavelength between adjacent spectral bands.
-At $\lambda = 24.5 \, \micron$, for instance, Channel 4B had experienced about 40\% loss relative to commissioning in April 2024 while Channel 4C had experienced about 50\% loss.
-The root cause of the loss is most likely space weathering caused by post-launch high-energy cosmic ray impacts.
+There are, however, discrete jumps at fixed wavelength between adjacent spectral bands.
+At $\lambda = 24.5 \, \micron$, for instance, Channel 4B had experienced about 40\% loss of throughput relative to commissioning while Channel 4C had experienced about 50\% loss.
+The root cause of this decrease in effective throughput is most likely space weathering caused by post-launch high-energy cosmic ray impacts.
 These differences between bands then at least partially implicate the sub-band specific optics in the DGA wheels, while the contribution of other components (including the detectors) are also under investigation.